 The easiest way to get shareholder approval for selling a company is via a shareholder agreement.
 Often, you’ll hear and read about terms such as “buy-sell agreements” or “forced buyouts.”
 These are both forms of shareholder agreements.

-Generally, such agreements are created when you first become a shareholder of a company since many companies can foresee that there is the possibility of their business being sold or bought out later on.
+Generally, such agreements are created when you first become a shareholder of a company since many businesses can foresee that there is the possibility of their business being sold or bought out later on.
 It also outlines what will happen in the event that the company may be sold.

 Often, a shareholder agreement will also include in advance how the company will determine what a fair price is for shareholders that are forced to sell their stock.
 It will also detail areas like what kind of counter offers can be made by shareholders in the event that the company is being sold.